paholland/Leaflet-Challenge/README.md

 ## Leaflet-Challenge Project

-    To build a new set of tools that will allow to visualize USGS earthquake data.
+    To build a new set of tools that will allow to visualize United States Geological Survey (USGS) earthquake data.

 Map (The rendered leaflet map has all of